-This course is taught at a professional level for students seeking a career in Emergency Medical Services.
-Students are expected to behave professionally during all aspects of this class.
+This course is at a professional level for students seeking a career in Emergency Medical Services.
+Students are to behave professionally during all aspects of this class.
 In addition, you are a representing the college in your assigned clinical settings.
-Admission to Imperial Valley College is governed by the laws of the state and such supplementary regulations as prescribed by the Board of Trustees.
-It is assumed that the entry of a student into Imperial Valley College constitutes the student's acceptance of the Standards of Student Conduct and the regulations published by the college in the General Catalog.
+The laws of the state and such supplementary regulations as prescribed by the Board of Trustees govern admission to Imperial Valley College.
+Entry of a student into Imperial Valley College constitutes the student's acceptance of the Standards of Student Conduct and the regulations published by the college in the General Catalog.